 People who have an intolerance to certain foods have found that excluding it from their diet can make them feel better overall.
 However it’s unclear how this affects arthritis symptoms.
 If you’re thinking of excluding foods from your diet, speak with a dietitian to make sure you’re not eliminating important nutrients.

 Tips for managing arthritis and diet

-If you think a particular food may aggravate your arthritis, it can help to keep a diary of your food intake and symptoms.
+- keep a food diary – if you think a particular food may aggravate your condition, it can help to keep a diary of your food intake and symptoms.
 After a month, you may have some idea about which food could be provoking symptoms.
-Discuss these results with your doctor or a dietitian.
+Discuss these results with your doctor or a dietitian

-The symptoms of arthritis, particularly the inflammatory types, can change for no apparent reason.
-Don’t assume any improvement in your symptoms is due to what you eat or avoid.
+- be aware – the symptoms of arthritis, particularly the inflammatory types, can change for no apparent reason.
+Don’t assume any improvement in your symptoms is due to what you eat or changes in your diet.
 Be guided by your health professional.